codemared/facenet/README.md

 	python3 train.py

 ## Training data
 The [Rolex Wrist Watch](http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html) dataset has been used for training.
 This training set consists of total of nearly 13k images over 697 identities of Rolex watch.
-Some performance improvement has been seen if the dataset has been filtered before training.
-Some more information about how this was done will come later.
-The best performing model has been trained on the [VGGFace2](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) dataset consisting of ~3.3M faces and ~9000 classes.
+A csv file [Rolex CSV] which contains all the identities of the Rolex images and

 ## Running training
 Currently, the best results are achieved by training the model using softmax loss.
 Details on how to train a model using softmax loss on the CASIA-WebFace dataset can be found on the page [Classifier training of Inception-ResNet-v1](https://github.com/davidsandberg/facenet/wiki/Classifier-training-of-inception-resnet-v1) and .

 ## Performance
 The accuracy on LFW for the model [20180402-114759](https://drive.google.com/open?id=1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-) is 0.99650+-0.00252.
 A description of how to run the test can be found on the page [Validate on LFW](https://github.com/davidsandberg/facenet/wiki/Validate-on-lfw).
-Note that the input images to the model need to be standardized using fixed image standardization (use the option `--use_fixed_image_standardization` when running e.g. `validate_on_lfw.py`).

 ## Farther performance improvement